A topic from the subject of Experimentation in Chemistry.

 Buffer Systems

-Buffer solutions are used to maintain a specific pH in biological systems, such as blood and saliva.
+Buffer solutions are crucial in maintaining a stable pH in biological systems, such as blood and intracellular fluids.
+They help prevent drastic pH changes that could damage cells and tissues.

 Environmental Chemistry